ZERDICORP/ZERDICORP/README.md

 ```
 ### What I have?
 ```
-Lots of knowledge, lots of skills
+Lots of knowledge, lots of skills.
 ```

 ##### Be happy :hand: